arokem/scipy-optimize/paper.md

 introductory statistics or computing classes in many fields (e.g., psychology).
-This course fills an existing need for hands-on curriculum that goes beyond the topics taught in introductory computing workshops, such as 'Software Carpentry', providing material for follow-up workshops on advanced/intermediate topics.
-The target audience for this course are researchers or students with some programming knowledge (e.g., having participated in a 'Software Carpentry' workshop beforehand).
+This course fills an existing need for hands-on curriculum that goes beyond the topics taught in introductory computing workshops, such as Software Carpentry, providing material for follow-up workshops on advanced/intermediate topics.
+The target audience for this course is researchers or students with some programming knowledge (e.g., having participated in a Software Carpentry workshop beforehand).

 # Learning objectives

-In addition to these general objectives of this lessson, specific learning objectives are defined for each part of the lesson:
+In addition to the general objectives of this lessson, specific learning objectives are defined for each part of the lesson:

 Part 1: